 The best part is, you can usually get the beaches all to yourself.
 Whether it’s a day trip, a short multi-day in a helicopter or boat, or a full-on expedition, there are options and accessibility to surf Alaska’s waves.
 Some of the best destinations include Seward, Kodiak, and Sitka.
 Spring and fall are the times with the best combination of daylight as well as continuous and consistent waves sets, so keep that in mind while planning your trip.

 Surf Guides, Gear, and Shops

-Based out of Seward, Alaska Surf Guides are a go-to for remote surfing adventures.
-Jump on a day-long helicopter supported trip where you’ll get the opportunity to explore and surf a unique remote beach.
-On your return trip you’ll enjoy a flightseeing tour.
-Or you can take a retired commercial fishing boat on a multi-day expedition.
+If you don’t feel like bringing your gear, or maybe your ready to buy a new set-up, there are shops and guides to help you out along the way.
+One guide shop, Alaska Surf Guides, are based out of Seward and are a go-to for remote surfing adventures.
+They offer a day-long helicopter supported trip where you’ll get the opportunity to explore and surf a unique remote beach.
+With the helicopter trip you get the perk of having some scenic flight time on the way back.
+You can even take a retired commercial fishing boat on a multi-day expedition.

-Partnering with Ocean Swell Ventures for boat-based surf trips, Surf Alaska utilizes their boat, the M/V Milo, to get out further.
+If you happen to be flying into Anchorage, Ocean Swell Ventures is there to help with boat-based surf trips.
+Surf Alaska utilizes their boat, the M/V Milo, to help folks get out further.
 They also offer SUP trips and operate a surf shop in Seward.
-Taking a boat can keep you close to the water and get you to your experience sooner.

 Some popular spots to check out would be, Cannon Beach in Yakutat.
 It is mentioned to have that squishy bottom but is located on the mainland so you don’t have to island hop as much.
 This beach is optimal in the summer months because of the offshore wind.
 Fossil Beach of of Kodiak Island is another choice beach.
 You’ll have to access this shore by plane or boat.
 This swell has a cobblestone bottom to break on so you can expect a more consistent wave set there.